incerta/schematox/README.md

 - `minLength/maxLength/min/max` – schema type dependent limiting characteristics
 - `description?: string` – description of the particular schema property which can be used to provide more detailed information for the user/developer on validation/parse error

-## Difference between parse and validate

-Parsing creates a new object.
-Validation/guard checks if an existing object satisfies the defined schema.
-When you parse something, extra keys are allowed; if you validate/guard, extra keys will cause an `EXTRA_KEY` error.

 ## Error shape

 Nested schema example.
 Subject `0` is invalid, should be a `string`: